Brain-Healthy Habits: Lifestyle Changes For Long-Term Cognitive Well-Being

 Don’t worry; incorporating stress management techniques into your daily routine can work wonders for your overall mental and emotional wellbeing.

-These practices help reduce the physical symptoms of stress and contribute to long-term cognitive health by fostering a more resilient brain.
+These practices help reduce the physical of stress and contribute to long-term cognitive health by fostering a more resilient brain.

 Two effective strategies to consider are mindful meditation and deep breathing exercises.